Da one ting I never expected from one big Mainland chain.

 Lee A. Tonouchi

-Some of Tonouchi’s local prizes include winning da 2004 grand prize in da 21st annual HONOLULU Magazine fiction contest for his story “Seven Deadly Local Sins.”
-An’ den hana hou, brah, in 2006, he won da grand prize again for his story “Legend of da River Street Gambler.”
+Some of Tonouchi’s local prizes include da grand prize in da 21st annual HONOLULU Magazine fiction contest for his story “Seven Deadly Local Sins.”
+An’ den hana hou, brah, in 2006, he won da grand prize again for “Legend of da River Street Gambler.”
 Be sure for read his HONOLULU Magazine classic “Da Untold Story of Hawaiian Santa.”
 Even though came out in 2014, it’s even more relevant today.